 Lyme Disease Awareness

-Empowering Awareness and Prevention Measures
+Sharing Stories, Creating Awareness and Providing Prevention Measures

 ABOUT THIS SITE

 This site was created to help people understand Lyme disease, it's root cause, symptoms and ways to help prevent exposure.
 This disease affects exposed individuals differently and is commonly misunderstood and therefore oftentimes misdiagnosed or under reported.
+Those who have experienced Lyme are encouraged to share your story in the Forum.

 It's very hard to imagine that an insect this small can have such a devastating affect on the human body.